 The words on your website matter.
 There are a plethora of websites out on the internet that have DIY copy, and any web agency can tell you that they do not convert in the same way as websites with professional, strategic copy.
 The time needed to write copy for a website, much like design, depends.
 There’s competitor research, product and service research, SEO considerations.
 Copywriters take the time to learn about the target audience, how they can relate to them, and how to make the copy flow and sound pretty, but still encourage conversions.

 The next step is development.
-There’s front end development (what you see) and back end development (kind of like the wires inside your TV).
+There’s front end development and back end development.
 Our developers make the website interactive, so when you click on a button, it takes you where you need to go.
 They wire up the website and basically take it from a picture of a website, to a fully fledged website.
 This includes developing the individual mockups for desktop, mobile, and tablet use.

 The first step of taking a new website live at Sonder is our ‘Go Live Checklist’.
 We go through the website with a fine tooth comb; looking for anything that doesn’t work as it should or even the smallest of flaws or errors.
 The next step is for your web agency to move it over to the servers and domain.
 These need to be configured perfectly for an efficient and well-done migration.